(b) T erm/right attached to equity shares:

 There are no assets and liabilities which have been carried at fair value through the profit and loss account.

-Investment in Quoted shares ,mutual fund and defined benefit obligation i.e Gratuity, which have been carried at fair value through the other comprehenssive income .
+Investment in Quoted shares ,mutual fund and defined benefit obligation i.e Gratuity. which have been carried at fair value through the other comprehenssive income .

 The management assessed that cash and cash equivalents, trade receivables, trade payables, and other financial liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments.

-39 Capital Management
+40 Capital Management

 The company manages its capital to ensure that entities in the Company will be able to continue as a going concern while maximising the return to stakeholders through the optimisation of the capital deployment.

-The company determines the amount of capital required on the basis of annual operating plans arid long-term plans and other strategic investment plans.
+The company determines the amount of capital required on the basis of annual operating plans and long-term plans and other strategic investment plans.
 The funding requirement are met through equity and long-term/ short-term borrowings.

 The company monitors the capital structure on the basis of total debt to equity ratio and maturity of the overall debt portfolio of the Company.

 In order to achieve this overall objective, the Company's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure requirements.
-No changes were made in the objectives, policies or processes for managing capital during the period ended March 31, 2024.
+No changes were made in the objectives, policies or processes for managing capital during the period ended March 31, 2025.

-41 Scheme of Arrangement and Demerger
+42 Scheme of Arrangement and Demerger

-During the financial year 2023-24, the Company implemented a Scheme of Arrangement between Pritika Industries Ltd. (the Demerged Company) arid Pritika Auto Industries Ltd. (the Resulting Company) being demerger of business undertaking of Pritika Industries Limited and vesting with Pritika Auto Industries Limited.
+During the last financial year 2023-24, the Company implemented a Scheme of Arrangement between Pritika Industries Ltd. (the Demerged Company) and Pritika Auto Industries Ltd. (the Resulting Company) being demerger of business undertaking of Pritika Industries Limited and vesting with Pritika Auto Industries Limited.
 This scheme was approved by National Company Law Tribunal (NCLT), Bench Chandigarh, vide its order dated 4th December 2023, pursuant to Sections 230 to 232, read with other relevant provisions of The Companies Act, 2013.
-TheScheme of Arrangement became effective in the books of accounts on 26th December 2023, and necessary entries have been made in the books of accounts to reflect the approval of the scheme.
+The annual financials for the year ending 31st March 2025 and 31st March 2024 include the financial figures of the demerged business undertaking of Pritika Industries Ltd. vest into Pritika Auto Industries Ltd. Pursuant to the Scheme of demerger between Pritika Auto Industries Limited and Pritika Industries Limited approved by NCLT Chandigarh bench.
+The Revenue from Operations for the year ending 31st March 2025 includes the sales on GST No. 03AAACP9500B1Z4 and GST No. 02AAACP9500B1Z6 related to Pritika Industries Limited .

-42 The Adjudicating officer ( GST) had rejected the claim of refund relating to the budgetary support of Rs.
+43 The Adjudicating officer ( GST ) had rejected the claim of refund relating to the budgetary support of Rs.
 153.54 lakhs.
-The Company had filed writ petti tion before the Hon’ble High Court of Himachal Pradesh atShimla against the said rejection order and Hon/ble High Court remanded back the case to the Adjudicating Officer ( GST) to decide the case afresh.
+The Company had filed writ pettition before the Hon'ble High Court of Himachal Pradesh at Shimla against the said rejection order and Hon'ble High Court remanded back the case to the Adjudicating Officer ( GST) to decide the case afresh .
+Adjudicating Officer passed an order and rejected the refund on 03.02.2025.The Company has filed fresh writ pettition before the Hon'ble High Court of Himachal Pradesh at Shimla against the order dated 03.02.2025 which has been admitted by the Hon'ble High Court of Himachal Pradesh at Shimla.
+The management is hopeful that the writ will be decided in favour of the Company .
+The amount of refund is shown as receivable in the financials Statement.

 Market risk is the risk of loss related to adverse changes in market prices, including interest rates and foreign exchange rates.
 In the normal course of business, we are exposed to certain market risks including foreign exchange rate risk and interest risk.